-The Amsterdam, Rhinebeck NY
+The Amsterdam, Rhinebeck

-Executive Chef Sara Lukasiewicz first fell in love with farm-to-table cooking growing up in rural Wisconsin, on her grandparents’ farm, in her Italian grandmother’s kitchen, in her mother’s garden, and at her father’s pig roasts.
-From a young age life was oriented around convivial gatherings with delicious food, labored over by all members of the family, Sara included.
-Knowing her passion for bringing friends and family around a table was to be her life’s work, in 2007 Sara enrolled in the prestigious Culinary Institute of America in Hyde Park, NY.
-After completing her externship at David Chang’s acclaimed Momofuku Noodle Bar she moved back to the Hudson Valley and put down roots in the bountiful region just north of New York City.In 2008 she began cooking at the Red Devon, and swiftly ascended from Line Cook, to Sous Chef, to Executive Chef.
-Under Lukasiewicz the Red Devon became beloved throughout the region for its delicious seasonal dishes, commitment to local and sustainable sourcing, and “house-made everything” approach.
+Executive Chef Sara Lukasiewicz fell in love with farm-to-table cooking growing up in rural Wisconsin, on her grandparents’ farm, in her Italian grandmother’s kitchen, in her mother’s garden, and at her father’s pig roasts.
+From a young age life was oriented around convivial gatherings with delicious food, labored over by all members of the family.
+Knowing that her passion for bringing friends and family together around a table would be her life’s work, Sara enrolled in The Culinary Institute of America in 2007.
+After completing her externship at David Chang’s Momofuku Noodle Bar, Sara put down roots in the Hudson Valley.In 2008 she began cooking at the Red Devon, and swiftly ascended from Line Cook to Executive Chef.
+Under Lukasiewicz the Red Devon became beloved for its delicious seasonal dishes, commitment to local and sustainable sourcing and “house-made everything.”
 The restaurant gained recognition as a culinary destination, and in 2012 Lukasiewicz was recognized by the James Beard Foundation with a Rising Star Chef nomination.

 Chef John McCarthy

-The Crimson Sparrow, Hudson NY
+The Crimson Sparrow, Hudson

 Chef Michael Kaphan

-Purdy’s Farmer & The Fish, North Salem and Tarrytown NY
+Purdy’s Farmer & The Fish, North Salem and Tarrytown

 Chef Jay Lippin

-Crabtree’s Kittle House, Chappaqua NY
+Crabtree’s Kittle House, Chappaqua

-After graduating in 1982, Jay moved to NYC and worked at the venerable New York Times 3 star French restaurant La Reserve in Manhattan and went on to become a Sous Chef at Regines and then Montrachet in Tribeca, another famous 3 star French restaurant.
-In 1991, Jay was appointed Executive Chef at the Crabtree’s Kittle House in Chappaqua, NY.
-It was during Jay’s tenure there that the restaurant received its first 3 star review from The New York Times.
-Jay was selected to attend the prestigious Beringer School for American Chefs in Napa Valley and in 1992 was named one of America’s Best Young Chefs To Keep Your Eye On by Esquire Magazine reviewer John Mariani.
+A 1982 graduate of the culinary program at SUNY Cobleskill, Chef Jay Lippin has enjoyed a diverse career in some of the finest restaurant kitchens in New York City and Westchester.
+Jay worked at the New York Times three-star French restaurant La Reserve in Manhattan, going on to become a Sous Chef at Regines and Montrachet in Tribeca.
+In 1991, Jay was appointed Executive Chef at Crabtree’s Kittle House in Chappaqua.
+It was during his tenure the restaurant received its first three-star review from the New York Times.
+Jay was selected to attend the prestigious Beringer School in Napa Valley, and was named one of America’s Best Young Chefs by Esquire Magazine in 1992.